 The Charleston Area is the largest metropolitan area in the state of West Virginia.
 Charleston is the capital city and government seat of West Virginia.
 Residents of the Charleston Area have the benefit of being in or close to the capital city of West Virginia, with all the cultural and entertainment advantages that brings.
 At the same time, the Charleston Area is a tranquil, small-city environment with easy access to the Appalachian Mountains.

-The Charleston Civic Center has the world's top recording artists in country, pop, rock, jazz and Christian perform.
+The Charleston Coliseum & Convention Center has the world's top recording artists in country, pop, rock, jazz and Christian perform.
 Charleston has outdoor festivals that feature live music from all over the world.
 In late June, the riverfront is packed with visitors for Blues, Brews & BBQ, which brings a full day of blues, followed by Wine and All That Jazz, a day of jazz performers and wine tastings from West Virginia vineyards.
 Learn more about FestivALL.
 The NPR radio show Mountain Stage is produced in Charleston.

 Stroll through downtown Charleston during monthly art walks to explore the fine local galleries.
 Take a tour of the State Capitol, the Governor’s Mansion, or the historic East End.
 Visit the Clay Center for the Arts and Sciences, home to the West Virginia Symphony Orchestra and the Avampato Discovery Museum.